Job Hunting Tips for the New Year

 Here are a few handy tips to assist you with your 2020 job hunt!

 1. Research and prepare to the best of your abilities

 Read up on the company that is doing the hiring, both on their official website and what people on social media have to say about the company.
 Knowing the mission statement, stated goals, and some of the history behind the company will impress your interviewer and give you an advantage over other applicants.

-As I mentioned in my Gearing Up for a Job Interview blog article back in January, it’s important to conduct research on the company’s website and look the company up on websites like Glassdoor to see what kind of experiences previous employees have had there, and what the upper management is like.
+As I mentioned in my Gearing Up for a Job Interview article, it’s important to conduct research on the company’s website and look the company up on websites like Glassdoor to see what kind of experiences previous employees have had there, and what the upper management is like.